PositiveSumData/NationalOralHealthDataPortal/Data/Indian_Health_Service_Oral_Health_Survey/README.md

 * **Prevalence Dashboard**.
 For all prevalence measures that showed the percent of a population with a condition.

 * **DMFT Dashboard**.
 For all measures that used the count of teeth (decayed, missing, filled, etc..).
 This dashboard is presented in 4 windows showing permutations of data for [most current year only] vs [time series] and for [stacked area percent of total plot] vs [line plot].
-The stacked area percent of total plots help show how the overal distributions of DMFT are changing over time or across ages.
+The stacked area percent of total plots help show how the overall distributions of DMFT are changing over time or across ages.

 ## Status & Next Steps